YiYeHuang/JavaKeyStonesOneAtATime/src/main/java/leetcode/linkedlist/README.md

 ## Basic trick and template:

-- reverse linked list
-    - create previous walker as null
-    - Temp walker 'next' jump to next node, to store the next node while break the current connection
-    - point current head to previous node (when doing first step, point to null)
-    - point previous node to current head to iterate to next
-    - move current head to next node.
+### Java delete a node
+    - node = node.next.next

-- Dummy Head
+### Dummy Head
     - create dummy node with value 0 as a new list

+#### 2 Add Two Numbers
+Dummy head

+#### 21 Merge Two Sorted List
+- Merge L1 and L2 at the same time
+- Check L1 remaining
+- Check L2 remaining

-- Faster slower walker
+### Faster slower walker
     - faster node walks twice as fast as slow node, used to split the linked list or detected cycle

-- Java delete a node
-    - node = node.next.next

-#### Middle of A LinkedList
+#### 876 Middle of A LinkedList
 - Faster & Slower Walker
+- when node number is odd, will return the middle
-- When even number, slow will always return the second one
+- When even number, slow will always return the second one, for first one cache a node before

-#### LinkedList cycle
+#### 141 LinkedList cycle
-- Faster & Slower Walker
 - since there is a cycle, two walker will eventually meet

-#### LinkedList cycleII: return the entry point
+#### 142 LinkedList cycleII: return the entry point
-- Faster & Slower Walker
 - since there is a cycle, two walker will eventually meet
 - Return meeting point
     - L1 as the distance head to the cycle entry point